-In Sections 3 and Section 4 we define the model system, and briefly describe the classical picture.
-In particular we explain that the time dependent features that we study in this Paper are purely quantum-mechanical, and not of semiclassical origin.
+In Secs.
+III and IV, we define the model system, and briefly describe the classical picture.
+In particular, we explain that the time dependent features which we study in this paper are purely quantum mechanical, and not of semiclassical origin.

-In Section 5 we define the main object of our study, which is the energy spreading kernel $P_t(n|m)$.
-See Eq.(4).
+In Sec.
+V, we define the main objective of our study, which is the energy spreading kernel $P_t(n|m)$.
+See Eq.
+(4).
 Regarded as a function of the level index n, it is the energy distribution after time t, while m is the initial level.
-We also define the sqrt of the variance $\delta E(t)$, and the 50% probability width $\Gamma(t)$, that characterize the evolving energy distribution.
+We also define the square root of the variance $\delta E(t)$ and the 50% probability width $\Gamma(t)$, which characterize the evolving energy distribution.

-Our three phase strategy for analysis of energy spreading is presented in Section 6.
-The three phases are:
+Our three-phase strategy for analysis of energy spreading is presented in Sec.
+VI.
+The three phases are as follows:

-- (I) Study of the band profile.
+(I) Study of the band profile.

-- (II) Study of parametric evolution.

-- (III) Study of the actual time evolution.
+- (II) Study of parametric evolution. - (III) Study of the actual time evolution.

-The relevant information regarding "Phase I" is summarized in Section 7.
-Various approximations for $P_t(n|m)$, and in particular the notion of "parametric evolution" are presented in Section 8.
-The relevant information regarding "Phase II" is summarized in Section 9.
-The main concern of this Paper is with "Phase III".
+The relevant information regarding "phase I" is summarized in Sec.
+VII.
+Various approximations for $P_t(n|m)$ and, in particular, the notion of "parametric evolution" are presented in Sec.
+VIII.
+The relevant information regarding "phase II" is summarized in Sec.
+IX.
+The main concern of this paper is "phase III."

-For a given V one should be able to characterize the nature of the dynamical scenario.
-The theoretical considerations regarding this issue have been discussed in [3, 10, 11, 12], and for a concise review see [2].
-Rather than duplicating these discussions, we are going to present in Section 10 a phenomenological definition, and a practical procedure, for the identification of the V regimes.
-We would like to emphasize that this is the first time that the different dynamical scenarios (corresponding to the different V regimes) are illustrated in a numerical simulation.
-The only other numerical studies (mainly [11, 16]) were too restricted in scope, and did not contain analysis of the stages in the evolution of the energy distribution.
+For a given V, one should be able to characterize the nature of the dynamical scenario.
+The theoretical considerations regarding this issue have been discussed in Refs.
+[17,14-16], and for a concise review see Ref.
+[2].
+Rather than duplicating these discussions, we are going to present in Sec.
+X a phenomenological definition, and a practical procedure, for the identification of the V regimes.
+We would like to emphasize that here the different dynamical scenarios (corresponding to the different V regimes) are illustrated in a numerical simulation.
+The only other numerical studies (mainly Refs.
+[15,12]) were too restricted in scope, and did not contain analysis of the stages in the evolution of the energy distribution.

-Section 11 and Section 12 question the applicability of linear response theory (LRT) to the analysis of the energy spreading.
-Further discussion of "non perturbative response", and conclusions, are presented in Section 13.
+Sections XI and XII question the applicability of linear response theory (LRT) to the analysis of the energy spreading.
+Further discussion on nonperturbative response and conclusions are presented in Sec.
+XIII.